-Young Roots Farm at Camp Amy Molson is offering our second annual five-day camp experience that will immerse youth between the ages of 12-17 in wilderness, farming, mindfulness, and eco-building skills!
+Young Roots Farm at Camp Amy Molson is offering our third annual five-day camp experience that will immerse youth between the ages of 12-17 in wilderness, farming, mindfulness, and eco-building skills!

 August 21-25, 2017

 During the week participants may find themselves feasting on delicious meals harvested from farm or forest plants and animals, developing strength and agility with a capoeira kick or yoga posture, mixing clay to build an outdoor pizza oven, or playing a game in the forest that trains survival skills.
 There will be a wide range of facilitated activities, all designed to have fun connecting to the earth, such as:

 To top it all off, participants will receive a certificate of completion that will attest to the skills and capacities that they developed during the week.
 More schedule details to come during the month of June.

 We seek to assemble a diverse group of adolescents for a unique program of activities rooted in earth-based philosophies, to promote an exchange of thoughts, histories and cultural dialogues and to promote youth empowerment and mobilization.

 The program is offered on a sponsorship or solidarity sliding scale between $200 and $800 for the week.
 This includes food, lodging, transportation, staff and all activities.
 You will need to specify in your application